CHCAA-EDUX/bootcamp-py-101/README.md

-# CHCAA's Introduction to Python #
+# CHCAA's Introduction to :snake: #

 ## Technicalities